setheclark/flocon-intellij/README.md

 - **Full Request/Response Details** - View headers, bodies, status codes, and timing
 - **Multiple Device Support** - Monitor several connected devices simultaneously
 - **Advanced Filtering** - Search by method, URL, status code, duration, and more
-- **Timeline Visualization** - See when requests occurred and how long they took
 - **MCP Server** - Expose network data to AI agents for intelligent debugging assistance
-- **Minimal Overhead** - Lightweight SDK adds only ~140KB to your app

 ## Why Use the IntelliJ Plugin?